 Yoga instructors and Mental Health Professionals from 38 states, including Alaska, plus the District of Columbia, Canada, England, and Cambodia have undergone Yoga Warriors training.
 Deployed military have taught in Iraq and Afghanistan.
 Yoga teachers, Yoga Studios and Organizations in countries from around the world have inquired about the program.

-Yoga Warriors Teacher Training topics covered include: starting a Yoga Warriors program, conducting a class for military, veterans and others with PTSD, the science behind PTSD, reducing triggers in class, what to do if a student experiences a flashback, understanding the combat experience, and practice designing and teaching a Yoga Warriors class.
+Yoga Warriors Teacher Training topics covered include: starting a Yoga Warriors program, conducting a class for military, veterans and others with PTS, the science behind PTS, reducing triggers in class, what to do if a student experiences a flashback, understanding the combat experience, and practice designing and teaching a Yoga Warriors class.

 A Yoga Warriors class may include: centering, pranayama (breathing), readings from yoga masters, asanas (postures), meditation, restorative postures, and savasana (final relaxation).
 Carefully selected pranayama exercises promote calming.
 Carefully chosen asanas balance the nervous system.
 Positive affirmations paired with asanas address the autonomic nervous system, increasing relaxation.
 Setting and word choice are carefully chosen to promote a sense of safety.
 Poses that can trigger bad memories are avoided.

 Benefits of Yoga Warriors Classes:

 - Improves anger management skills